loksonarius/loksonarius.github.io/content/resume.md

 By extensively reviewing deployment code and conducting user surveys, I was able to take inventory of current usage patterns and requirements.
-I then coordinated and began executing on a plan while handling a two transitions in ownerships and accomodating constantly changing company priorities.
+I then coordinated and began executing on a plan while handling a two transitions in ownerships and accommodating constantly changing company priorities.
 This plan involved both consolidated use cases behind a bespoke self-service interface and migrated those use cases onto a production-grade SaaS deployment.
 Currently, I am working with my team to steadily steward migrating users, while simultaneously